Post

 How to set a static IP address on a linux server or desktop

-Setting Static IP on Linux Servers (Proxmox/Ubuntu)
+Setting a Static IP on Ubuntu 24.04 Servers and Linux Mint Desktops

 Overview